 $ python Python 2.7.13 (default, Sep 26 2018, 18:42:22) [GCC 6.3.0 20170516] on linux2 Type "help", "copyright", "credits" or "license" for more information. >>> $ python3 Python 3.7.3 (default, Mar 10 2020, 02:33:39) [GCC 6.3.0 20170516] on linux Type "help", "copyright", "credits" or "license" for more information. >>>

 The codelab also assumes you have the

 pip installation tool (Python package manager and dependency resolver).
-It comes bundled with versions 2.7.9 and newer, and 3.4 and newer.
+It comes bundled with versions 2.7.9+ or 3.4+.
 If you have an older Python version, see this guide for installation instructions.
 Depending on your permissions you may need to have

-pip working on your system, install the Google APIs client and OAuth2 libraries for Python with the command below.
+pip3) to install the Google APIs client and OAuth2 libraries for Python with this command (including updating

 An application using Google APIs requires a project.
 Those are managed in the Google Cloud Developers Console or simply, "devconsole."
 In this codelab, we're only going to use the Google Drive API, so we have a magic link (below in Step 1) that:

 In order to make requests to the APIs, your application needs to have the proper authorization.
 (Authentication, a similar word, describes login credentials, and you have already authenticated yourself when logging in.
 Once authenticated, the next step is whether you're authorized to access data, such as from Cloud Storage to send to the Vision API.)
 Google APIs support several types of authorization, but the one most common for G Suite users is user authorization.

 To get OAuth2 credentials for user authorization, go back to the API manager and select the "Credentials" tab on the left-nav and follow these steps: